The Materials of an African Mask

 Ashanti Gold Mask

-African masks are made from different materials: wood, bronze, brass, copper, ivory, terracotta and glazed pottery, raffia and textiles.
+African masks are made from a range of available materials: wood, bronze, brass, copper, ivory, terracotta and glazed pottery, raffia and textiles.
 They are often decorated with cowrie shells, colored beads, bone, animal skins and vegetable fibre.

-The majority of masks and sculptures, however, are made of wood for two reasons:
+The majority of masks and sculptures are made of wood for two reasons:

 1. Trees are in plentiful supply in the forest.